-Strategy 8.01A(3): The issuance of development orders for new residential units shall be predicated on the availability of school capacity.
+Strategy 8.01A(3): The availability of school capacity shall be addressed prior to the issuance of development orders for new residential units shall be predicated on the availability of school capacity.

 Strategy 8.01A(4): Where capacity will not be available to serve students from the property seeking a land use or zoning change or other development approval, the County may use the lack of school capacity as a basis for denial.